NHSLeadership/nightingale-2-0/readme.txt

 =2.7.6=
 * Security update
+* Gets the visitor IP from CloudFlare in Gravity Forms.

 =2.7.5=
 * PHP 8 Support Only - This release marks the beginning of support exclusively for PHP 8 and above.
 Older PHP versions are no longer supported.